 Polster graduated from Wilmington High School.
 He was recorded on the census on April 12, 1940, living with his mother and uncle at 800 West 4th Street in Wilmington.
 His occupation was listed as clerk for a drug company.

-When he registered for the draft on October 16, 1940, Polster was described as standing five feet, nine inches tall and weighing 135 lbs., with brown hair and eyes.
+When he registered for the draft on October 16, 1940, the registrar described Polster as standing five feet, nine inches tall and weighing 135 lbs., with brown hair and eyes.
 He wore eyeglasses.
-He listed his employer as United-Whelan Stores, Inc. Indeed, a July 26, 1944, article in Journal-Every Evening described him as “former manager of the United Cigar Store at Tenth and Market Streets”.
+He listed his employer as United-Whelan Stores, Inc. An article in Journal-Every Evening described him as “former manager of the United Cigar Store at Tenth and Market Streets[.]”

 Polster married Mae Elizabeth Hastings (1925–2014) at the Union Methodist Church in Wilmington on January 10, 1942.
 Polster was drafted the following year, not long after Mae gave birth to a son, Frank.

 According to his enlistment data card, Polster was inducted into the U.S. Army in Camden, New Jersey, on May 20, 1943.
 He went on active duty at Fort Dix, New Jersey, on June 3, 1943.
 Around June 8, 1943, Private Polster began basic training at Camp Wheeler, Georgia.
 He was briefly stationed at Fort George G. Meade, Maryland, beginning in November 1943.
 The following month, he moved to Camp Shanks, New York, a staging area for the New York Port of Embarkation.
 Around January 10, 1944, he shipped out for England.